-A. Controlling or reducing demand for transport (per capita and per unit of GDP) diminution freight transportation included in the forecast scenarios.
+A. Controlling or reducing demand for transport (per capita and per unit of GDP) diminution

 The continuation of past trends would lead to a further increase in demand.
 Increasing income would thus outstrip the impact of population ageing (with regard to individual mobility), and the increase observed in the average distance travelled per unit of GDP could be bolstered by the stabilisation or even growth of industry as a proportion of GDP, contributing to the dynamic development of